Charles M. Rice, Ph.D.

-Millions of people are infected with hepatitis C virus or hepatitis B virus, which cause liver cancer and liver failure.
+Millions of people are infected with hepatitis C or hepatitis B viruses, which cause liver cancer and liver failure.
 Meanwhile, other RNA viruses such as Zika, yellow fever, dengue, and chikungunya cause significant morbidity and mortality.
 Rice’s lab works to understand virus replication and innate immune responses that limit infection.
 His group is also developing new in vitro culture and animal models to facilitate this work.

 Hepatitis C virus (HCV) infects the liver and is a major cause of cirrhosis and liver failure.
-Conventional virus culture methods are unsuccessful for HCV, and researching it has required creative new approaches have been required to study it.
+Conventional virus culture methods are unsuccessful for HCV, and creative new approaches have been required to study it.
 Rice is among those who pioneered such techniques, and his group continues to unravel how HCV infects liver cells, replicates, assembles, and causes disease.
-Ongoing studies in his lab include how the virus exploits hepatocyte lipid processing and protein secretory pathways to promote its own growth.
+Ongoing studies in his lab are revealing how the virus exploits hepatocyte lipid and protein secretory pathways to promote its own growth.
 These and other findings are being applied to develop new technologies, such as 3D culture and induced pluripotent stem cell culture, which will be used to efficiently grow HCV and other viruses.

 The Rice lab also studies the host side of the virus-cell interface, and has identified and characterized host proteins that make cells permissive for infection by HCV.
-In addition, cellular micro RNAs, which are important in translational control, also regulate HCV RNA in liver cells.
-With innovative bioinformatic methods that map these interactions with unprecedented precision, the Rice lab has discovered further complexities in the relationship between host and pathogen.
+In addition, cellular micro RNAs, which are important in translational control, also regulate HCV RNA in cells.
+With innovative bioinformatic methods that map these interactions with unprecedented precision, the lab has discovered further complexities in the host-pathogen relationship.

-Dr. Rice’s work on HCV can be applied to other liver viruses, such as hepatitis B virus (HBV), which is often refractory to antiviral treatment due to the persistence of the viral genome as covalently closed circular DNA (cccDNA).
-The Rice lab’s development of a mouse model with a human liver and immune system, as well as new in vitro culture methods, are revealing new strategies to potentially target cccDNA.
-For both HBV and HCV, drug resistance often occurs following antiviral therapy, and is a subject of study by the Rice group and collaborators.
+Rice’s work on HCV can be applied to other liver viruses, such as the hepatitis B virus (HBV), which is often refractory to treatment due to viral genome persistence as a covalently closed circular DNA (cccDNA).
+His team’s development of a mouse model with a human liver and immune system, as well as new in vitro culture methods, are revealing new strategies to potentially target cccDNA.

-It has long been recognized that the immune response to pathogens includes an innate component rapidly activated upon infection.
-Dr. Rice’s group studies how virus infection impacts pathways induced by interferon, which triggers innate immune responses.
-For this work, Dr. Rice has developed high throughput screening assays to identify interferon-stimulated genes (ISGs) that limit, or in some cases, enhance virus infection.
-The timing and function of ISGs are important determinants of the infection outcome, and understanding how they work may lead to improvements in prevention and treatment of infection.
-Although induction of ISG pathways may occur after infection by multiple types of viruses, the Rice lab has focused on those that are global health concerns, such as HCV, HBV, influenza A, dengue, yellow fever, and chikungunya.
+It has long been recognized that the immune response to pathogens includes an innate, rapidly activated component.
+Rice’s group studies how infection impacts pathways induced by interferon, triggering innate immune responses.
+To conduct these investigations, Rice has developed high-throughput screening assays to identify interferon-stimulated genes (ISGs) that limit—or, in some cases, enhance—virus infection.
+Understanding how ISGs work may lead to improvements in prevention and treatment of infectious diseases.
+In that context, the Rice lab has focused on viruses of global health concern, such as HCV, HBV, influenza A, dengue, yellow fever, Zika, and chikungunya.
 Collectively, these pathogens are responsible for hundreds of millions of infections, and enormous human suffering every year.
 Another area currently under investigation is the mechanisms of attenuation of the yellow fever vaccine, and the possible human genetic causes of a rare yellow fever-like illness that can occur after vaccination.

 In studies led by research associate professor Margaret R. MacDonald, the mechanistic details of an ISG known as zinc-finger antiviral protein (ZAP) are under investigation.
 ZAP potently inhibits alphavirus and filovirus replication, and how it functions with other ISGs will reveal another aspect of virus-cell engagement.
-Dr. MacDonald is also investigating the human antibody response to the Zika virus with the goals of developing an antibody reagent for therapeutic use, while gaining insight into successful immune responses that will guide vaccine development.
+MacDonald, in collaboration with others, is also investigating the human antibody response to the Zika virus with the goals of developing an antibody reagent for therapeutic use, while gaining insight into successful immune responses that will guide vaccine development.